kennyws/kennywatts.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Statistics PhD student at the University of Virginia interested in applied probability and dependence modeling, with a particular focus on Sports Analytics (RAPM, Win Probability, Variable Dependence), Financial Markets (Copulas, Tail Risk), and Decision Making under uncertainty.
+I'm a Statistics PhD student at the University of Virginia interested in applied probability and dependence modeling, with a particular focus on Sports Analytics (RAPM, Win Probability, Variable Dependence), Financial Markets (Copulas, Tail Risk, Derivatives), and Decision Making under uncertainty.

 <div style="float: right; width: 300px; margin: 0 0 1.5em 2em;">